 Before we ever present to you any suggestions for improving your listening strategies, you need to know why you should improve your listening.

 There are two major reasons.

-- First of all, people who think that linguistic is everything in listening to communication, they need to know that listening qualities is 60% of our communication.
+- First of all, people who think that linguistics is everything in listening to communication, need to know that listening qualities is 60% of our communication.
 It’s not just a number.
 It’s being researched upon and the results are being shown by Barker and team in the year 1980.
 So, if you are a leader in your organization (which you are even if you’re not holding any important position), it’s important that you pay heed to listening habits much more than ever before.
 Why?
 Do you know what the average attention span of a human being is now?
 8 seconds!
 So, if you don’t improve your attention to what people are speaking about, your chances of success are very bleak.

 - Even if you listen quite well, do you know how much we retain after listening strategies?
 Just 25%.
-This is also not an out of the blue data.
+This is also not out-of-the-blue data.
 It was researched and the result was given by Nicholas & Lewis in the year 1954.
 Now let’s calculate.
 Let’s imagine that the speaker’s whole talk is 100%.
 As per the research was done by Barker et al, we listen only to 60% of what we are exposed to.
 So, let’s say we listen to 60% of what is being said to us.
-As 25% of whatever we listen is being retained, the percentage which we retain in our mind is only (60%*25%) 15% only.
+As 25% of whatever we listen to is being retained, the percentage which we retain in our mind is only (60%*25%) 15% only.
 Now, guess that you are attending a meeting with a big client and this meeting is very important for the company and you’re the key-account manager; if you just retain 15% of whatever you have listened, how would you clench the deal?
 Got the idea?

 These are two basic reasons for which you need to improve your listening habits by any means and we will show you how in the next section.